paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-8.jpg">
 </details>

-9. As a returning user, I want to leave some comment, suggestion or message to the staff
+9. As a returning user, I want to leave some comment, suggestion or message to the staff.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|